SJVeronese/nicci-package/README.md

-# New AnalysIs Code for Cubes and Images
+# New analysIs Code for Cubes and Images
 A collection of functions for the analysis of astronomical data cubes and images

 ## Authors